Skip to main content

 Restrictions

-You can only create a new version from a published dataset that does not already have a newer version.
-If the dataset already has a newer version, the Create a Version button is disabled.
+You can only create a new version from a published dataset record that does not already have a newer version.
+If the dataset record already has a newer version, the Create a Version button is disabled.

 1. Update the new version with your changes: